 There have been numerous lawsuits filed against Abbott Laboratories, the creator and marketer of Meridia, since 2002.
 Many of these lawsuits were based on the theory of product liability.
 Under this legal theory, the plaintiffs alleged that Abbott Laboratories knew or should have known about the potential dangers of Meridia and failed to adequately warn the public.
 In other words, those prescribed Meridia were prevented from making properly informed decisions regarding whether to take the drug because the potential risks were not properly disclosed.
 Many early lawsuits had problems with proving a link between cardiovascular health problems and taking the drug.
 However, recent health study provides some evidence there may be a link between taking Meridia and cardiovascular problems, which may provide the causation evidence needed for more Meridia based claims to be successful.

 While all medications have certain anticipated side effects, a drug manufacturer has a duty to inform physicians adequately regarding the known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held responsible to patients who are injured as the result of inadequate warnings under a legal theory known as "product liability."

 If you or a loved one has experienced any health problems from taking Meridia including heart attack, stroke, cardiovascular problems, or death, you should seek immediate medical counsel to discuss the emerging information on Meridia.
 You also have legal rights and should contact a qualified Meridia lawyer as provided on this site to discuss your litigation options.
 All claims are subject to time limits and you may risk forfeiture of your right to financial compensation if you delay in filing a claim.
 Please call today to arrange for an initial consultation.

-For assistance with your Meridia case, click here to find Meridia attorneys near you or find attorneys in a different state.
+For assistance with your Meridia case, click here to find Meridia lawyers near you or find lawyers in a different state.